plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

         prset brlenspr=unconstrained:exp(10.0);
     end;

-The <tt>prset</tt> command above specifies that branch lengths are to be unconstrained (i.e. a molecular clock is not assumed) and the prior distribution to be applied to each branch length is an exponential distribution with mean 1/10.
-Note that the value you specify for <tt>unconstrained:exp</tt> is the **rate**, which is the inverse of the mean.
+The `prset` command above specifies that branch lengths are to be unconstrained (i.e. a molecular clock is not assumed) and the prior distribution to be applied to each branch length is an exponential distribution with mean 1/10.
+Note that the value you specify for `unconstrained:exp` is the **rate**, which is the inverse of the mean.

 **Note that you should only have one mrbayes block in your file at this point.
 We will be adding to this one mrbayes block as each prior is discussed.**